Agoric/documentation/main/ertp/guide/issuers-and-mints.md

     `amountMathKind` specifies if the associated `amountMath` is of kind `MathKind.NAT` (`nat`) (the default value) or `MathKind.SET` (`set`);
     see the [`amountMath` page](./amount-math.md) for details.

+    `displayInfo` is the number of places to the right of the decimal point to display of any `values` associated with the created `brand`.
+It defaults to `undefined`

     - <<< @/snippets/ertp/guide/test-issuers-and-mints.js#import
       <<< @/snippets/ertp/guide/test-issuers-and-mints.js#makeIssuerKit
 - **Get information about the issuer operations**